 - Beat the eggs in the bowl of your stand mixer for 2 minutes.
 Gradually add the white sugar and the salt, and continue beating on high until the mixture resembles thick shaving foam (about 15 minutes).

-This cake is not too sweet, so it’s best served slightly warm and with a scoop of vanilla ice cream or a dollop of sweetened whipped cream.
-You can also serve it with this golden milk no-churn ice cream for a more interesting combination.
+- This cake is not too sweet, so it’s best served slightly warm and with a scoop of vanilla ice cream or a dollop of sweetened whipped cream.
+You can also serve it with this homemade vanilla ice cream or this golden milk no-churn ice cream for a more interesting combination.

 - For a "Greek" flavor use walnut butter